umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 ![Workshop 9 Participation](week9-workshop.jpeg)

-This photograph provides evidence of my attendance and participation in the Week 9 workshop on Censorship and Government.
+This picture supports that I attended Week 9’s workshop about Censorship and Government.

 ---